 What’s the difference between Women Make Music and The Open Fund for Music Creators?

 Both schemes are designed to support outstanding music creators and applications are judged on the same criteria.
-Women Make Music is exclusively available to women music creators (i.e. solo artists, composers or groups where the lead music creator is female).
+Women Make Music is exclusively available to women, trans and non binary music creators (i.e. solo artists, composers or mixed groups where a woman, trans or non binary artist is the lead music creator).